cleitonsouza01/trade/docs/api/daytrades.md

 Based on the informed values this method creates 2 operations:
 - a purchase operation
 - a sale operation
-and them appends them to the Daytrade object operations list.

 Both operations can be treated like any other operation when it comes to taxes and the prorate of commissions.

 #### update_accumulator(self, accumulator)
-Update the accumulator state with this day trade result.
+Updates the accumulator state with the day trade result.

 #### extract_daytrade(self, purchase, sale)
-Extract the daytraded quantity from 2 operations.
+Extracts the daytraded quantity from 2 operations.

 #### append_to_container_positions(self, container)
-Save a Daytrade object in the container positions.
+Saves a Daytrade object in the container positions.

-If there is already a daytrade with the same asset on the container's position, then the daytrades are merged.
+If there is already a day trade with the same asset on the container, then the day trades are merged.

 #### merge_underlying(self, container, operation_index)
 Merges one day trade underlying operation.